jjprevite/learning/startup.md

 ## Notes

+#### December 6th, 2017
+- showed Sean my presentation.
+- figured out I'm probably going to need a database...
+- also learned how the back-end works

 #### December 4th, 2017
 - created a presentation for the app idea
 - created a presentation for logos